vseryakov/alpinejs-app/docs/src/directives.md

  Global event:

- Also emits "item:dropped" through app.event with:
+ Also emits "item:dropped" through app.event which will call `onItemDropped` method inside active components if defined:

 ```js
  {